 Making an escape of water insurance claim

 When water escapes suddenly, the damage can be devastating, so you must let your insurer know as soon as possible and give them as much information as you can.
-Here is a list of the key steps for making a successful escape of water insurance claim;
+Here is a list of the key steps for making a successful escape of water leak insurance claim;

 1. Act Swiftly: As soon as you discover an escape of water, take immediate action to mitigate the damage.
 Turn off the water source if possible and try to contain the spread of water.